Judiciary of Italy: Corte Suprema di Cassazione

 The Corte Suprema di Cassazione, as Italy's highest court of appeal, plays a pivotal role in tax dispute resolution.
 Its jurisdiction extends to ensuring the correct application and interpretation of tax laws, serving as the final arbiter in cases that have progressed through lower courts.
 Specifically, the court addresses issues of legal significance, including the conformity of tax assessments and rulings with established legal principles.
 It does not re-examine factual evidence but focuses on legal errors that may have occurred in the interpretation of tax laws by lower courts.
 This ensures uniformity and consistency in the application of tax laws across Italy, providing a layer of legal certainty and predictability in tax matters.

 Personnel

 Components

 Ruggero Pesce, President of the Milan Court of Appeal, officially opens the judicial year 2010.

-Career magistrates – also known as togates (it. togati, namely, those who wear a toga) – can serve in one of the following public offices:
+Career magistrates, also known as togates (togati, namely, those who wear a toga), can serve in one of the following public offices: